MarcinTyc/Tortilla-De-Palabras/README.md

 # Repository in progress

-This repository is still in progress (Language platform)
+This repository is still in progress (Language platform to learn spanish)